-What is it and how is it treated?
+What is an ankle fracture, and how is it treated?

-What is an Ankle Fracture?
+What Is an Ankle Fracture?

-An Ankle Fracture, more commonly referred to as a “broken ankle”, is a fracture to one or more of the bones that make up the ankle joint.
+An ankle fracture, more commonly referred to as a “broken ankle”, is a fracture to one or more of the bones that make up the ankle joint.

 - Tibia – the shinbone

-- Fibula – the smaller, non-weight bearing bone of the lower leg
+- Fibula – the smaller, non-weight-bearing bone of the lower leg

 - Talus – a small bone that sits between the heel bone and the tibia and fibula

 Fracturing more than one of the bones in the ankle leads the ankle to become more unstable and may increase pain and lack of mobility.

-Patients who sustain an Ankle Fracture may experience the following symptoms:
+Patients who sustain an ankle fracture may experience the following symptoms:

-- Pain on the other side of the ankle
+Pain on the other side of the ankle

-- Difficulty bearing weight
+Difficulty bearing weight

-- A visible deformity in the ankle
+A visible deformity in the ankle

 At OrthoNeuro, our Board Certified Foot and Ankle Specialists have helped thousands of patients with Ankle Fractures live active and healthy lives using the latest non-surgical options.

-How is an Ankle Fracture Treated?
+How Is an Ankle Fracture Treated?

 Depending on the severity of the fracture as well as how many bones have been fractured, treatments can be either non-surgical or surgical.

 At OrthoNeuro non-surgical treatment options may include:

-- Walking Boot/ Cast
+- Walking boot/cast

-- Physical Therapy
+- Physical therapy

 In the instances where the fracture is severe or the ankle is unstable, your OrthoNeuro Specialist may recommend a surgical procedure to fixate the fracture.
-During the procedure:

-- The bones within the ankle are placed back into the correct position
+- The bones within the ankle are placed back into the correct position.

-- Small plates and screws are used to keep the bones in place while the fracture(s) heal
+- Small plates and screws are used to keep the bones in place while the fracture(s) heal.

 Make an Appointment with an OrthoNeuro Specialist Today!

-If you have been suffering the symptoms of an Ankle Fracture, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been suffering the symptoms of an ankle fracture, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.

 Best of all, most patients can be seen within 24 hours of making an appointment.

-Meet Our Foot & Ankle Specialists
+Foot & Ankle